 The lighting fixtures are positioned in groups just below the roofs, in strategic points that were identified during the design phase, and are mounted on a purpose-built plate finished in cor-ten.
 This plate has made it possible to minimise the installation work and preserve the integrity of the walls, and it also houses the parts for the electrical connection.

-The devices are each angled differently so that they light effectively both the perimeter walls and the loggia near the entrance gate (Spot 3.2 with 18W power), as well as the pedestrian walkways (Spot 3.2 with 12W power).
+The devices are each angled differently so that they light effectively both the perimeter walls and the loggia near the entrance gate (customized product with 18W power), as well as the pedestrian walkways (customized product with 12W power).
 The 40° optics alternate with 20° optics, depending on their position and distance, to create a uniform lighting effect on walls of different sizes.

-For the accent lighting on the UNESCO plaque next to the entrance, an even smaller projector was used, the Spot 4.1 with 6W power, 10° optics, cor-ten finish and anti-glare accessories.
+For the accent lighting on the UNESCO plaque next to the entrance, an even smaller projector was used with 6W power, 10° optics, cor-ten finish and anti-glare accessories.